nf-core/raredisease/docs/output.md

 ##### VerifyBamID2

 [VerifyBamID2](https://github.com/Griffan/VerifyBamID) is used to analyse a bam file and generates a contamination report.
-The pipeline will only generate the following files when the parameters `svd_bed`, `svd_mu`, and `svd_ud` are provided.
+The pipeline will only generate the following files when the parameters `verifybamid_svd_bed`, `verifybamid_svd_mu`, and `verifybamid_svd_ud` are provided.

 <details markdown="1">
 <summary>Output files</summary>